Investment Policy and Strategy

 Our U.S. equity manager J.P.
 Morgan faces the challenge of adding value in the very efficient U.S. investment marketplace.
 They do so by focusing on intensive research which allows them to identify companies that are leaders in each industry.
 Research analysts at J.P.
 Morgan are as important as portfolio managers, thus career analysts can analyze different companies in the various industries over long time horizons.
 The portfolio is large, robust, and very conscious of managing risk.
-These two managers, along with Legg Mason, provide the endowment fund with a core of assets constructed to generate income and build long-term growth for the fund.

 The other two asset classes are fixed income and real estate.
 The current fixed income mandate focuses on midterm issues of government bonds.
 Predictable cash flows and a low return volatility are the two primary reasons these bonds are held in the portfolio.
 Although the expected returns of bonds as an asset class are comparatively low, bonds provide liquidity, and more importantly, add diversification to the overall portfolio.
 In a portfolio biased towards equities, bonds help reduce risk as they respond to market conditions differently than equities.
 AMI Partners manages the bond portfolio with an emphasis on quality and liquidity, and have generated returns this year that are very close to corporate returns without any of the corporate risk.